hashicorp/terraform-provider-azurerm/website/docs/d/databox_job.html.markdown

 ---

-An `destination_account` block supports the following:
+A `destination_account` block exports the following:

 * `type` -The destination account type.